finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 <a name="upsertPortfolioProperties"></a>
 # **upsertPortfolioProperties**
-> PortfolioProperties upsertPortfolioProperties(scope, code, portfolioProperties)
+> PortfolioProperties upsertPortfolioProperties(scope, code, portfolioProperties, effectiveAt)

-Upsert portfolio properties
+Upsert properties

-Upsert one or more property values to a portfolio.
+Upsert one or more property values to a portfolio for the specified effectiveAt.
 All properties must be of the domain Portfolio.

 ### Example
 ```java